Examples of some of the practical ways that the Council is reducing its own carbon emissions and helping residents to live greener lifestyles.

 Providing grants to install energy saving measures in your home

-Loaning free-of-charge electricity monitors so that you can see how much electricity you are using
+Loaning free-of-charge electricity monitors so that you can see how much electricity you are using.
+Pop into your local Library for more information or telephone Council Connect on 01225 394041.

 The Network is an online forum for people in Bath and North East Somerset to share their green ideas, news, events, and photos with each other.